Landscaper marketing that books the right design-build and maintenance work

 No portfolio photography on the website

-Landscaping is arguably the most visual trade in home services.
-Every project is a physical transformation that photographs beautifully.
-Yet most landscaping websites have zero project photos, or a handful of low-quality images that do not showcase the scope of work.
-A homeowner considering a $25,000 landscape renovation needs to see what that looks like when you do it.
-Without portfolio content, your website communicates nothing about your quality, style, or capability.
-They click through to the competitor with 50 project galleries and drone shots.
+Landscaping is the most visual trade in home services, but most landscaping sites have zero project photos.
+A homeowner considering a $25,000 renovation needs to see what that looks like when you do it.
+They click to the competitor with 50 galleries and drone shots.

-Photograph every project.
-Before, during, and after.
-Use drone photography for large projects.
-Tag photos by neighborhood and project type.
-Post to your website, Google Business Profile, and social channels consistently.
-Your portfolio is your best sales tool.
+Photograph every project: before, during, after.
+Drone shots for large work.
+Tag by neighborhood and project type.
+Post to your site, GBP, and social channels consistently.
+Your portfolio is the sales tool.

 3

-A homeowner searching "lawn mowing near me" and one planning a $40,000 outdoor living space have nothing in common except needing someone who works outdoors.
-When both go through the same campaign and landing page, your messaging tries to speak to both and resonates with neither.
-The maintenance prospect sees design/build portfolio images and thinks you are too expensive.
-The design/build prospect sees lawn care pricing and thinks you are too small.
-Both leave.
+"Lawn mowing near me" and a $40,000 outdoor living space have nothing in common.
+When both run through one campaign, the messaging serves neither.
+The maintenance prospect sees design-build photos and thinks you are too expensive.
+The design-build prospect sees lawn-care pricing and thinks you are too small.

-Build separate campaigns for maintenance and design/build with their own keywords, landing pages, budgets, and messaging.
-Maintenance campaigns emphasize reliability, consistency, and easy scheduling.
-Design/build campaigns emphasize portfolio, design process, and project scope.
+Separate campaigns for maintenance and design-build, each with their own keywords, landing pages, budgets, and messaging.
+Maintenance leans on reliability and scheduling.
+Design-build leans on portfolio, design process, and project scope.

 Landscaping companies sit on a goldmine of visual content and never use it.
 Every project is a transformation, every transformation a marketing asset.
 Photograph your work consistently and it sells for you 24/7.